 - 1. The following guidelines should be applied when preparing the regulatory accounts. - 2.
 Unless we agree, income will be recorded in the regulatory accounts on the same basis as it was treated in our 2008 periodic review ('PR08') determination.
 In certain cases the income will be presented differently in Network Rail Infrastructure Limited's ('Network Rail's') statutory accounts in order to comply with financial reporting standards.
 For the avoidance of doubt, it is for Network Rail to decide what information it includes in its statutory accounts. - 3.
-In the event that the basis of allocating income between any of the subcategories changes, the fact should be disclosed in the narrative to the regulatory accounts. - 4.
+In the event that the basis of allocating income between any of the sub-categories changes, the fact should be disclosed in the narrative to the regulatory accounts. - 4.
 Network Rail is required to analyse its income on a basis that is consistent with the categorisation used in our PR08 determination except for the categorisation of other single till income which is more disaggregated. - 5.
 Total income consists of franchise access income, grant income, rebates and other single till income.
 For the avoidance of doubt it does not include investment income. - 6.
-Other single till income, includes the following types of income : - (a) property income revenue generated from the licensee's nonoperational property portfolio, including the proceeds of disposals.
-This includes income from investment schemes such as shared value, hypothecated income and development gains;
+Other single till income, includes the following types of income : - (a) property income revenue generated from the licensee's non-operational property portfolio, including the proceeds of disposals.
+This includes income from investment schemes such as shared value,51 hypothecated income52 and development gains;53

-&lt;sup>54 Shared value is where Network Rail takes a share of the gains generated by a development which benefits from access rights to its land.
+51 Shared value is where Network Rail takes a share of the gains generated by a development which benefits from access rights to its land.
 In general, the uplift in value from a shared value scheme will take the form of additional revenue to Network Rail, and/or a corresponding increase in the value of Network Rail's assets.
-If there is a demonstrable increase in the value of Network Rail's assets, the value of this increase
+If there is a demonstrable increase in the value of Network Rail's assets, the value of this increase would be eligible in principle for addition to the RAB, assuming that the additional revenue from the scheme was sufficient to cover the additional return on the RAB and that the increase meets our criteria for efficiency.